 They are 18 members in total including the Prince, fourteen Bahraini Royal guards, and the three British climbers who are going to take part in the expedition.
 It will be commanded by the Prince himself.

-After spending a week in quarantine, the team goes ahead by helicopter to the Lobuche East base camp at first and climb it as a part of acclimatization.
-After scaling the Mt.
-Lobuche, they move on to the Manaslu region and summit the Mt.
+After spending a week in quarantine, the team goes ahead by helicopter to the Lobuche East base camp at first and climbs it as a part of acclimatization.
+After scaling Mt.
+Lobuche, they move on to the Manaslu region and summit Mt.
 Manaslu.

-Announcing the decision of Nepal’s Cabinet, the Nepal Foreign Minister Pradeep Kumar Gyawali said on a press meeting on Tuesday that the foreigners who want to visit Nepal can start their trip from the third week of October, but “they must have the PCR negative test report for confirming that they are not infected by Coronavirus”.
+Announcing the decision of Nepal’s Cabinet, Nepal Foreign Minister Pradeep Kumar Gyawali said at a press meeting on Tuesday that foreigners who want to visit Nepal can start their trip from the third week of October, but “they must have the PCR negative test report for confirming that they are not infected by Coronavirus”.